gatsbyjs/gatsby/docs/docs/sourcing-from-saas-services.md

 title: Sourcing from SaaS Services
 ---

-There are many Gatsby plugins that integrate with SaaS services.
-You can search for more [Gatsby plugins](https://www.gatsbyjs.org/plugins/) and [Gatsby starters](https://www.gatsbyjs.org/starters/) that integrate with hosted services.
+There are many Gatsby plugins that integrate with SaaS (Software as a Service).
+You can search for [Gatsby plugins](/plugins/) as well as [Gatsby starters](/starters/) that integrate with hosted services to source content and functionality.
 Some examples include:

 - [Airtable](/packages/gatsby-source-airtable)
 - [AWS DynamoDB](/packages/gatsby-source-dynamodb)